Canner/WrenAI/wren-ai-service/README.md

 ### Pipeline Evaluation(Deprecated, will introduce new way to evaluate the speed in the future)

+- go to the `eval` folder and run `poetry install` to install the dependencies
+- to run the evaluation dataset curation app: `make data_curation_app`
+- These will be deprecated soon, we are working on a new LLM evaluation system
   - install `psql`
   - fill in environment variables: `.env.dev` in the src folder and `config.properties` in the src/eval/wren-engine/etc folder
   - start the docker service
   - evaluation
     - `make eval pipeline=ask args="--help"`
     - `make eval pipeline=ask_details args="--help"`
-- `make eval_visualzation` to compare between the evaluation results
+  - `make streamlit` to compare between the evaluation results
   - to run individual pipeline: `poetry run python -m src.pipelines.ask.[pipeline_name]` (e.g. `poetry run python -m src.pipelines.ask.retrieval_pipeline`)

 ### Speed Evaluation(Deprecated, will introduce new way to evaluate the speed in the future)